Subscriptions Scheduled Action Errors

-WooCommerce Subscriptions uses an applicaiton called Action Scheduler to process scheduled events, like subscription renewals and expiration.
+WooCommerce Subscriptions uses a feature of WooCommerce called Action Scheduler to process scheduled events, like subscription renewals and expiration.

-If an error occurs when processing such and event, a notice appears in the WordPress admin dashboard that alert store managers of the error.
+If an error occurs when processing such an event, a notice appears in the WordPress admin dashboard that alerts store managers of the error.

 This scheduled actions errors guide explains why the notice displays, the likely causes of the issue, steps to diagnose the cause, and how to fix the problem or get help.